How Bundling Products Can Boost Your eCommerce Sales

 By Laura Gayle, Business Woman Guide

-If you run an online business, understanding product bundling could be the key to selling more of your inventory — whether it’s shoes or software, apples or apps — at a faster rate.
+If you run an online business, understanding product bundling could be the key to selling more of your inventory — whether it’s shoes or software, apples, or apps — faster.
 Bundling your products also creates a great incentive for customers to purchase more on your website.
-Additionally, bundling is often beneficial for customers as well as business owners, making everyone is happy at the end of your business interaction.
+Additionally, bundling is often beneficial for customers and business owners, making everyone happy at the end of your business interaction.

 Why is Product Bundling Useful?

-When it comes to running an eCommerce business, utilizing product bundles can greatly improve sales and increase profits.
-At its core, the idea behind product bundling is to offer multiple products, which are typically sold separately, for a combined, reduced price.
+Product bundles can greatly improve sales and increase profits when running an eCommerce business.
+At its core, the idea behind product bundling is to offer multiple products typically sold separately for a combined, reduced price.
 This helps sellers move top-selling products more quickly while also creating an opportunity to boost the sales of lower-demand products.

-eCommerce sites offering product bundles also provide advantages to consumers in a number of ways:
+eCommerce sites offering product bundles also provide advantages to consumers in several ways:

-• Shopping is easier and more convenient, as customers are given the option to purchase a bundle of related items instead of having to search through sites for multiple items.
+• Shopping is easier and more convenient, as customers can purchase a bundle of related items instead of searching through sites for multiple items.

-• In addition to their convenience, bundles may group together items which the customer might otherwise have forgotten, not considered, or been on the fence about purchasing.
+• In addition to their convenience, bundles may group items the customer might otherwise have forgotten, not considered, or been on the fence about purchasing.

-• Companies can encourage their consumers to try new and different products through bundling, creating the potential to increase future sales of those new products.
+• Companies can encourage their consumers to try new and different products through bundling, potentially increasing future sales of those new products.

 • Curated bundles keep consumers from feeling overwhelmed by too many potential options.

-Bundling products can make your customers’ lives simpler, simultaneously making your business more profitable and easier to run.
+Bundling products can simplify your customers’ lives, making your business more profitable and easier to run.

 Managing Customer Value Perception

 Bundling requires retailers to pay attention to consumer value perception.
 Customers are more likely to buy something that they believe has greater value.
-While that may seem like a simple concept, it’s actually the principle that product bundling relies on.
-When developing and marketing products, a company needs to discern what their customers will want to buy.
-This is the reason marketing research is so important: It gives companies a look into what consumers want and needs, which then allows them to adjust product availability and curate the bundles they offer accordingly.
+While that may seem like a simple concept, it’s the principle that product bundling relies on.
+When developing and marketing products, a company must discern what customers want.
+This is why marketing research is so important: It gives companies a look into what consumers want and need, allowing them to adjust product availability and curate the bundles they offer accordingly.

 There are four main types of consumer value perception.
 They include:

-1. Functional value: This is the perceived value an item has when it provides a solution to a customer’s problem.
+1. Functional value: This is an item’s perceived value when it solves a customer’s problem.

-2. Psychological Value: This figure represents the value of the product in its ability to make the consumer feel better about themselves.
+2. Psychological Value: This figure represents the product’s ability to make consumers feel better about themselves.

 3. Social Value: This is the value perceived about a product’s ability to make the consumer feel connected with others purely through owning the product.